spaze/letsgetacert/README.md

 ```

 ## Example certificate configuration file
-Name the file after the `CN` field, use `.cnf` extension when saving and place the file in the `$CONFDIR` directory, in this case the filename should be `example.com.cnf`
+Name the file after the `CN` field, use `.cnf` extension when saving and place the file in the `CONFDIR` directory (or create a symlink), in this case the filename should be `example.com.cnf`:
 ```
 CN=example.com
 # PRIVKEY=/etc/nginx/certs/$CN.privkey.pem